riosengineer/Bicepify/bicep-examples/deployment-stacks-outputs/README.md

 @description('The subscription ID where the referenced stack exists.') param stackSubscriptionId string

+@description('Azure region for deployments chosen from the resource group.') param location string = 'uksouth'

+@description('Name of the Key Vault resource.') param keyVaultName string

+@description('Name of the resource group for the Key Vault.') param rgName string

 @description('Your Deployment Stack name that you want to pull outputs from.') var stackName = 'az-bicepify-stack-output'